ich777/docker-terraria-server/README.md

-# Terraria-TShock Dedicated Server in Docker optimized for Unraid
+# Terraria-tModLoader64 Dedicated Server in Docker optimized for Unraid

-This Docker will download and install Terraria and the TShock MOD and run it.
+This Docker will download and install Terraria and tModLoader64 and run it.

 ***SERVER PASSWORD: Docker***